Top 12 UNESCO Creative Cities of Gastronomy Foodie Destinations To Visit

 Contributed by Daniel James from Layer Culture

 In the north of Brazil, you can find some of the finest Portuguese and African-inspired dishes.
 However, if in the south, you may want to check out Florianópolis.
-Many people visit not only for its 42 beaches but for its unique cuisine and generous portions.

-Although heavily European influenced, you’ll find the secret lies in the ingredients.
 For a popular and authentic place to eat, check out the restaurant, Bar do Arante.
 Their food celebrates Brazilian history and has plenty of character.
 You’ll find stickers covering the walls where customers have written wishes and compliments of the food.

 Look out for ingredients, like acai and farofa which are native to Brazil and are prevalent in many local dishes.
 Looking for something less exotic?
 You can find many other cuisines in Florianópolis such as French, Italian, and Asian without a problem.